AccAEN/SAAS_FOI/README.md

 There are some differences that are unexpected.
 A significant decrease in 'Unconscious / Fainting (Near)' in some age groups and a significant increase in 'Traumatic Injuries (Specific)' in some age groups.
 A possible explanation for the significantly lower numbers of 'Unconscious / Fainting (Near)' events could be due to the [unusually hot October in 2019]( https://web.archive.org/web/20191207165754/http://www.bom.gov.au/climate/dwo/201910/html/IDCJDW5081.201910.shtml) and the [relatively mild October in 2021]( https://web.archive.org/web/20220330022258/http://www.bom.gov.au/climate/dwo/202110/html/IDCJDW5081.202110.shtml).

+### How to read the graphs

+If an odds ratio is above one then there was an increased chance of that event occurring, and below one means a decreased chance.
+For example, if the odds ratio of 'Convulsions / Fitting' in 12 to 17 year old children was 2.2 then the chance of a call being made for a 12 to 17 year old for 'Convulsions / Fitting' in October 2021 was 2.2 times the rate of October 2019 (increased by 120%).
+For this specific category there were 31 calls in October 2019 and 70 calls in October 2021.
+The ABS estimate for the population in this age group was 120,738 and 124,272 in October 2019 and 2021 respectively.
+The error bars show the 95% confidence interval and red indicates statistical significance (p < 0.05).
+Very wide error bars usually indicate a very small number of events occurred (for example, in October 2019 there were four ambulance calls for 'Stroke / TIA', but eight in October 2021 for 12 to 17 year old children).
+These graphs don't indicate the cause of the differences in ambulance calls in the two compared months.

 ### The graphs

 ![OR 12-17](graphs/SAAS_calls_12_to_17_years.png)

 ![OR 12-17sc](graphs/SAAS_calls_12_to_17_years_scaling.png)

-The 12 to 21 age grouping is included because it has enough stroke calls in 2019 to be able to make a comparison.
+The 12 to 21 age grouping is included because it has enough stroke calls in 2019 and 2021 to start getting close to significance (p = 0.08).
 The Stroke / TIA numbers are not statistically significant, but it could be indicative of a problem.
-Number of stroke calls for that age group went from 6 in Oct 2019 to 14 in Oct 2021.
+Number of stroke calls for that age group went from six in Oct 2019 to 14 in Oct 2021.

 ![OR 12-21](graphs/SAAS_calls_12_to_21_years.png)